raspberrypi/documentation/remote-access/ssh/passwordless.md

 cat ~/.ssh/id_rsa.pub | ssh <USERNAME>@<IP-ADDRESS> 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'
 ```

-If you see a message `ssh: connect to host <IP-ADDRESS> port 22: Connection refused` and you know the IPAddress is correct, then you probably need to enable SSH.
-You can do this by running `sudo raspi-config` on your Pi.
-Enable SSH and try to copy the files again.
+If you see the message `ssh: connect to host <IP-ADDRESS> port 22: Connection refused` and you know the `IP-ADDRESS` is correct, then you probably haven't enabled SSH on you Pi.
+Run `sudo raspi-config` in the Pi's terminal window, enable SSH, and then try to copy the files again.

 Now try `ssh <USER>@<IP-ADDRESS>` and you should connect without a password prompt.